Register your company in Hong Kong with our Special Anniversary discount!

 Choosing an MPF Provider

-Here’s a list of the approved MPF trustees (as on date) that you can choose from.
+Here's a list of the approved MPF trustees (as of date) from which you can choose.

 Since the scheme is for the benefit of your employees, always opt for a trustee who can provide the relevant services that suit their needs for commensurate fees.